freesewing/freesewing/markdown/org/docs/designs/cornelius/instructions/en.md

 - Press the top seam allowance to the wrong side of the remaining leg band pieces.
 Trim the top seam allowance.
 - With right sides together sew the remaining leg and pieces to the attached leg bands along the bottoms and sides.
 - Turn the leg bands out.
 Press.
-- _Slipstitch_ or _Whipstitch_ the folded edge of the waistband to front, making sure the folded edge is covering the stitcing.
+- _Slipstitch_ or _Whipstitch_ the folded edge of the waistband to front, making sure the folded edge is covering the stitching.
 - Sew the buttonhole.
 The buttons will be sewn later.

 <Note>